 Plus Google “PageSpeed” is actually testing in 3G speed.
 I personally have not used 3G for years.

 There is no doubt that Ezoic has created some amazing software with many different features.
 However, I do worry about how they can guarantee a page speed of 80 but every single other test I did besides the page speed score, there was worsened performance or no change at all.

-In my opinion, I do believe that Ezoic is very misleading in their marketing and product guarantees.
-It is quite obvious that the speed accelerator is designed to manipulate the page speed test by showing no ads when it detects Litespeed.
+In my opinion, I do not recommend using the Ezoic Speed Accelerator.
+I believe their marketing is very misleading and product does not live up to their guarantees.
+It is quite obvious that the speed accelerator is designed to manipulate the page speed test by showing no ads when it detects Lighthouse API.

-With a normal caching plugin like WProcket, an image optimization plugin like WPSmush, and with a free version of cloudflare, you can obtain very similar if not better results in the Ezoic Speed Accelerator.
-Here’s 9 actionable ways to speed up your website.
+A better alternative is to use a normal caching plugin like WProcket, an image optimization plugin like WPSmush, and the free version of cloudflare, you can obtain very similar if not better results in the Ezoic Speed Accelerator.
+For more info on this check out our other article on 9 actionable ways to speed up your website.

 Are you currently using Ezoic Speed Accelerator and want us to test your real speed?
 Leave your comments (good or bad).

 Last Updated on

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.